Everything you need to know...

 Adsetts Library is located on our City Campus.
 It's open 24 hours a day, every day.Learn more

-To apply for this course you must have QTS, QTLS or EYTS and you must be a qualified teacher who is:
+To apply for this course you must have QTS, QTLS or EYTS and have completed a period of induction.
+You must be a qualified teacher who is:

 • designated as the SENCO

 • in a position to undertake the duties of a SENCO